This course is open for applications.

 The content of the course reflects the ethos of the photography department, which seeks to produce photographic art as well as develop the necessary knowledge and skills in this field.

-- Consolidating Practices I - you will produce a body of photographic work to a self-directed theme building on the outcomes of the first semester.
+- Consolidating Practices I - you will initiate and develop a body of photographic work to a self-directed theme building on the outcomes of the first semester

-- Dissemination in Professional Contexts - you will explore how to develop and resolve your practical outputs from the previous module - as well as your general creative practice - within a diverse range of bespoke professional contexts.
+- Dissemination in Professional Contexts - you will explore how to practically develop, promote and place your practical outputs from the previous module - as well as your general creative practice - within a diverse range of bespoke professional contexts.

 Learning and Teaching

-The course includes 10 hours of contact time a week, which incorporates all the academic teaching and learning, technical workshops and engagement with industry partners.
-In addition to this, you are encouraged to spend around 30 hours of individual study time a week, to include the time you spend on your practical photography work.
+The course includes 10 hours of contact time a week, which incorporates all the academic teaching and learning, technical workshops and engagement with industry visitors.
+In addition to this, you are encouraged to spend around 30 hours of individual study time a week, including the time you spend on your practical photographic work.

 We will make use of different types of assessment, including project reviews, essays, reflective diaries, presentations and reports, as well as assessing your portfolio of work.
 Your portfolio can take a diverse range of forms, including a photo-book, film, installation or commercial photography portfolio.

 For more detail, see our full glossary of assessment terms.